A more flexible warning module.

 Explicit is better than implicit:

-from warn import patch patch() # use the warning module as usual
+from warn import path patch() # use the warning module as usual

-Though the warnings.filterwarning function has now gained the emodule keyword parameter to filer by the module that emitted the warning; example:
+Though the warnings.filterwarning function has now gained the emodule keyword parameter, see below for explanation.

 Warning emitter, warning caller.

 Python warnings are a beautiful relative simple piece of code which is extremely powerful in the right hands once you learned how to use it.